rickomax/globaloutline/README.md

 You can also add the "OutlineTests.cs" script to an empty GameObject and fill the "ObjectsToApply" array with the objects you want to apply the effect to.

 Known issues:
--The script works only on forward rendering at the moment.
+-The script works only on forward rendering at the moment.<br>
--Multiple outline effects aren't possible at the moment.
+-Multiple outline effects aren't possible at the moment.<br>

 License (BSD License 2.0):
 Copyright (c) 2019, Ricardo Reis